faraazahmad/shellrb/README.md

 Make sure you have Ruby and git installed (pretty obvious, right?) and do not forget the Bundler gem.
 #### On Linux/Mac OS
+(You can also do this exact thing if you have Git and Ruby installed on your machine)

 Clone the repository using git and cd into it.
 ```
 git clone https://github.com/faraazahmad/shellrb.git